disaster37/monitoring-operator/README.md

 ```

 Like you can see, you need to set credential to access on external monitoring API.
 The right way to do that on K8s is to use secret.
-So, you need to create a new secret on same operator namespace with the name who are privided on platform.
+So, you need to create a new secret on same operator namespace with the name which are privided on platform.

 secret.yaml
 ```yaml